turbot/steampipe-docs/docs/develop/ai-tools/writing-tables.md

 ```
 Remove all [resource type] resources used for testing.

-Using the same method used to create the resources, delete all resources used for testing (including dependent resources).
+Using the same method used to create the resources, delete all resources used for

-Then verify the resources were deleted.
+testing (including dependent resources) and verify they were deleted.
 ```